Future Educator Scholarship

 Selection of Recipient

-The Selection Committee will select the applicants who show the a strong deisire to earn a degree in education on the basis of their essays, letters of recommendation, and supporting materials included with the application.
-Academic and extracurricular information play an important secondary role in helping the Selection Committee get a fuller picture of the applicant, but these are not the basis on which the award is determined.
+The Selection Committee will select the applicants who show a commitment to pursuing a career in education.
+Academic and extracurricular information play a secondary role in helping the Selection Committee get a fuller picture of the applicant, but these are not the basis on which the award is determined.
 Financial need does not play a role in determining the award winner.

 The Selection Committee reserves the right to decide, on a case-by-case basis, to contact applicants for phone interviews or to request additional materials.
-The award will be presented at the Senior Awards Night on May 29, 2019.
+The award will be presented at the Senior Awards Night.